-The Mississippi Department of Rehabilitation Services, like SCSEP, is a required partner in the Workforce Investment Act programs.
-SCSEP and Vocational Rehabilitation will collaborate with the WIN Job Centers for employment assistance for aging and disabled individuals through training modules.
-SCSEP and Vocational Rehabilitation partnered to develop and maintain the web-based resource director, the Aging and Disability Resource Center, located at http://www.mississippigethelp.org/.
+The Mississippi Department of Rehabilitation Services Office of Vocational Rehabilitation (VR), like SCSEP, is a required partner in the Workforce Investment Act.
+SCSEP and Vocational Rehabilitation will collaborate with the WIN Job Centers for employment assistance for individuals who are aging and have disabilities through training modules and make and receive referrals as appropriate for needed services.